 Why the Traditional Annual Employee Engagement Survey Doesn't Cut It

 Why the Traditional Annual Employee Engagement Survey Doesn't Cut It

 What Is the Traditional Annual Employee Survey?

 The Annual Employment Survey is an anonymous survey distributed every year — or sometimes every two years — to company employees.
 They are designed to give employees an opportunity to express their thoughts and feelings across several work domains with survey questions touching on leadership, job satisfaction, company culture, and work/life balance.

 These surveys take the form of a series of multiple-choice questions, with some offering limited open-ended options where employees can expand upon certain aspects of workplace and employee engagement.

 Because employee engagement is a crucial aspect of productivity and motivation, these yearly appraisals are used to drive management strategy, understand employee happiness, boost productivity, and ultimately improve customer satisfaction.

 While this information is a useful benchmark for estimating how your employees feel about their work, there are several shortcomings with these methods that need to be expanded.

 The Problems with a Traditional Annual Engagement Survey

 1. They're Too Infrequent

 Because they are done annually, engagement surveys are prone to be influenced by the here and now of when they were done rather than capture engagement sentiment over the entire year.
 This can lead to some employees who may have had a few bad days being overly negative or less than complimentary than average on the day of the survey.
 Alternatively, employees you've caught on a good day might be too focused on the good times to remember to tell you some crucial information that would help your implement improvements.

 2. They're Too Long

-One of the issues with planning an annual engagement survey is the pressure to fit everything into one survey because it just happens once a year.
-For fear of missing out on specific insights, HR teams will often make these surveys around 100 questions long, meaning employees dread doing them and may zone out even before they get to the employee engagement survey questions.
+One of the issues with planning annual employee pulse surveys is the pressure to fit everything into one survey because it just happens once a year.
+For fear of missing out on specific insightful data, HR teams will often make these surveys around 100 questions long, meaning employees dread doing them and may feel "survey fatigue" even before they get to employee engagement survey questions.